javascript-etc/es6-prez/README.md

 es6-prez
 ========

-An ES6 Presentation for the rest of us
+An ES6 presentation for the rest of us